Navigating Pharmacy Staffing Challenges: Strategies for Success

 Like other areas of healthcare, the pharmacy industry is not immune to difficulty filling key roles and retaining talent.
-Low salaries, heavy workloads, and inadequate staffing are the main drivers of attrition in the pharmacy industry, which has created a staffing crisis with dire consequences concerning patient care, efficiency, and workforce morale.
-To counterbalance this crisis, decision-makers in the pharmacy industry must devise new strategies for success if they wish to realize a sustainable operating model.
+Low salaries, heavy workloads, and inadequate staffing are the main drivers of attrition in the industry, creating a staffing crisis with dire consequences for patient care, efficiency, and workforce morale.

 The Operational Impact of Pharmacy Staffing Challenges